 Ride THISbike (Photo: Joshua Brasted)

 With all its scenic advantages, navigating New Orleans by bicycle can still be challenging with wheel-swallowing potholes being one of the biggest challenges.
-But, here are a few bike routes that promise a smooth ride and a great way to pass a good time, as they say in the Big Easy.
+But, here are a few bike routes and tours that promise a smooth ride and a great way to pass a good time in New Orleans.

 Take a Royal Ride